mgechev/swagger-typescript-fetch-api/README.md

 ## But how do I modify this?

-The `TypescriptFetchApiGenerator.java` has comments in it--lots of comments.
+The `TypeScriptFetchApiGenerator.java` has comments in it--lots of comments.
 There is no good substitute for reading the code more, though.
-See how the `TypescriptFetchApiGenerator` implements `CodegenConfig`.
+See how the `TypeScriptFetchApiGenerator` implements `CodegenConfig`.
 That class has the signature of all values that can be overridden.

 For the templates themselves, you have a number of values available to you for generation.